azinke/mmwave/README.md

 The folders `ti/ethernet` and `ti/mmwave` are based on examples source files provided by TI.
-Since the original sources were only compatible with windows, these have been modified to operate on linux OS.
+Since the original sources were only compatible with windows, these have been modified to operate on Linux OS.
 One can update these modules to extend the capabilities of this driver.

 - The folder `opt` holds the source handling the CLI option parsing
 - The `toml` folder handles the parsing of configuration files.